kLog: A Language for Logical and Relational Learning with Kernels: Introduction

 It is important to realize that kLog is a very flexible architecture in which only the specification language of the first level is fixed; at this level, we employ an entity/relationship (E/R) model.
 The second level is then completely determined by the choice of the graph kernel.
 In the current implementation of kLog that we describe in this paper, we employ the neighborhood subgraph pairwise distance kernel (NSPDK) \cite{Costa::Fast-neighborhood-subgraph} but the reader should keep in mind that other graph kernels can be incorporated.
 Similarly, for learning the linear model at level three we mainly experimented with variants of SVM learners but again it is important to realize that other learners can be plugged in.
 This situation is akin to that for other statistical relational learning representations, for which a multitude of different inference and learning algorithms has been devised (see also Section~\ref{sec:related} for a discussion of the relationships between kLog and other SRL systems).

-In the next section, we provide some more background on statistical modeling from a relational learning point of view.
-This also positions kLog more clearly in the context of related systems such as Markov logic, M$^3$N~\cite{Taskar:2003:Max-margin-Markov-networks}, etc. In Section~\ref{sec:running-example}, we offer a complete example in a real world domain in order to illustrate the main steps of kLog modeling.
-In Section~\ref{sec:klog-language}, we formalize the semantics of the language and illustrate what types of learning problems can be formulated in the framework.
+In the next section, we illustrate the main steps of kLog modeling with a complete example in a real world domain.
+In Section~\ref{sec:statistical-modeling}, we formalize the assumed statistical setting for supervised learning from interpretations, provide some background on statistical modeling from a relational learning point of view, and position kLog more clearly in the context of related systems such as Markov logic, M$^3$N~\cite{Taskar:2003:Max-margin-Markov-networks}, etc. In Section~\ref{sec:klog-language}, we formalize the semantics of the language and illustrate what types of learning problems can be formulated in the framework.
 Further examples are given in Section~\ref{sec:examples}.
 The graphicalization approach and the graph kernel are detailed in Section~\ref{sec:graphicalization}.
 Some empirical evaluation is reported in Section~\ref{sec:klog-in-practice} and, finally, the relationships to other SRL systems are discussed in Section~\ref{sec:related}.